Shop About

 After an episode

-A dog that has had IVDD needs lifelong lifestyle modifications.
-Ramps, swimming, harnesses, weight control.
+A dog that has had IVDD usually needs lasting adjustments to daily routine, agreed with the vet or physiotherapist who knows the case.
 With proper care, a dachshund can live long and happily even after a severe episode.

 About the author